 Contexts

-Contexts are expressions that control whether commands like update run certain changesets.
-You add contexts directly to changesets in your changelog and specify them at runtime using the --contexts attribute in the CLI.
-Context names are case-insensitive strings.
+Contexts are tags that control whether commands like update run certain changesets.
+You add contexts directly to changesets in your changelog and filter them at runtime using the --context-filter attribute in the CLI.
+You can specify a context name as any case-insensitive string.
+The context filter is a logical expression that you can use to specify one or more changeset contexts.

-Although there are many use cases for contexts, it is common for contexts to be used to specify environments.
+Although there are many use cases for contexts, it is common to use them to specify environments.
 For example, you may want to indicate that certain changesets should only be run in test or dev environments.
-Contexts are most useful if you want the changeset author to specify any complex filtering logic, rather than specifying this at runtime.
+Contexts are similar to Labels, which you can use to specify other tags, such as assigning a change to a particular feature or version.

 In Liquibase Pro 4.23.1+, you can easily set contexts in bulk from your command line with the set-contexts command instead of specifying them manually in your changelog.